|Moâ Hình MM5

 The MM5 forecast covers most of Southeast Asia, from south China in the north to north Borneo in the south, and Thailand in the west to the Phillipines in the east.
 As shown the plot below, the outer domain (domain D01) consists of 41 x 53 grid points, spaced 72 km apart with 23 vertical levels.
 The inner domain (domain 02) consists of 67 x 82 grid points, spaced 24 km apart also with 23 levels.
 Key parameterizations of physical processes include:

-National Centers for Environmental Prediction (NCEP) MRF planetary boundary
+National Centers for Environmental Prediction (NCEP) MRF planetary boundary layer scheme.

 Explicit moisture scheme (including simple ice physics but no mixed phase processes)